Composting is easy, free, and an important strategy for curbing harmful climate pollution.

 Did You Know?

-- Organic waste and debris make up 30 to 35 percent of all waste going into the state landfill.
-The landfill is expected to reach capacity by 2034, according to a recent report published by the Rhode Island Resource Recovery Corporation
+- The Johnston landfill is expected to reach capacity by 2034, according to a recent report published by the Rhode Island Resource Recovery Corporation

 - Integrated recycling and composting efforts could double Rhode Island landfill’s lifetime through 2049.

 Benefits of compost